Nullmage/express-throttle/README.md

 }
 ```
 Defaults to an LRU cache with a maximum of 10000 entries.

+`store_size`: Determines the maximum number of entries for the default in-memory LRU cache.
+0 indicates no limit, **not recommended**, since entries in the cache are not expired / cleaned up / garbage collected.

 `key`: Function used to identify clients.
 It will be called with an [express request object](http://expressjs.com/en/4x/api.html#req).
 Defaults to:
 ```js